agupta-git/cdp-data-pipeline/README.md

 **Prerequisites:**
 - A modern browser such as Google Chrome and Firefox.
 - An existing CDP environment and knowledge of its basic functions.
-- Add member_profile.csv to your storage bucket.
-TODO - add this file.
+- Add data/member_profile.csv to your storage bucket.
-- Add data dictionary - TODO - add this file in CSV format
+- Add data/covid-19-equity-metrics-data-dictionary.csv to your storage bucket.

 Steps to create this data pipeline, are as follows:
 > Please note that this data pipeline's documentation is in accordance with CDP Runtime Version 7.2.12.